LLMA-dot/Get-Clue/Security/TryHackMe.com/Learning Path SOC Level 1/Part 2 - Cyber Threat Intelligence.md

 ## Intro to Cyber Threat Intel

-Description: Introducing cyber threat intelligence and related topics, such as relevant standards and frameworks.<hr>
+Description: Introducing cyber threat intelligence and related topics, such as relevant standards and frameworks.

 <strong>Tasl 2: Cyber Threat Intelligence</strong>
 >Q1: What does CTI stand for?<br>